dankamongmen/dankdryer/README.md

 # Construction / BOM

-The device as designed requires approximately 600g of high-temperature filament (PC, PAHT-CF, etc.) to print, as well as about 20g of polycarbonate and 20g of TPU 95A.
+The device as designed requires approximately 600g of high-temperature filament (PC, PAHT-CF, etc.) to print, as well as about 20g of polycarbonate.
 The exact amount of filament will depend on material and print settings.
-Seven pieces are printed:
+Six pieces must be printed:

  * Hot chamber (pa6-cf)
- * Interlayer (tpu 95a)
  * Cool chamber (pa6-cf)
  * Motor sheath (polycarbonate)
  * Sheath coupling (polycarbonate)
  * Spool platform (polycarbonate)
  * Top (pa6-cf)

+and it is possible that you'll need a seventh:

+ * Optional: Interlayer (tpu 95a)

 The hot and cool chamber dominate filament consumption, though the top is non-negligible.

-At consumer prices, bought in kilogram and half-kilogram units respectively, this represents anywhere from roughly $15 (Polymaker PolyLite polycarbonate) to $40 (Polymaker Fiberon PA6-CF20).
+If you print your top and bottom chambers from different materials, or otherwise end up with chambers which don't precisely mate, print the interlayer and put it between the two chambers to get an airtight seal.

 ### Hot chamber